-- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The subject property is currently known as Parcel 30, recorded in the Prince George's County Land Records in Liber 22896 folio 307, and has never been the subject of any previous preliminary plan of subdivision (PPS).
-This PPS approves 104 lots and 4 parcels for the development of 104 single-family attached townhouse units in the Townhouse (R-T) Zone.
-The four approved parcels include three open space parcels (Parcels A-C), and one private road parcel (Parcel D).
+The subject property is currently known as Parcel 30, recorded in the Prince George's County Land Records in Liber 22896 folio 307 and has never been the subject of any previous preliminary plan of subdivision (PPS).
+This PPS application proposes 104 lots and 4 parcels for the development of 104 single-family attached townhouse units in the Townhouse (R-T) Zone.
+The four proposed parcels include three open space parcels (Parcels A-C) and one private road parcel (Parcel D).

 The subject property was placed in the R-T Zone as a result of the 2013 Approved Subregion 5 Master Plan and Sectional Map Amendment (Subregion 5 Master Plan and SMA), which rezoned the property from the Rural Residential (R-R) Zone to the R-T Zone.
-During review of the subject PPS, the Planning Board considered the applicability of Section 27-223(i) of the Zoning Ordinance, to the proposed PPS application.
+During review of the subject PPS, staff considered the applicability of Section 27-223(i) of the Zoning Ordinance to the proposed PPS application.
 Section 27-223(i) states if not classified as R-T prior to the initiation of the SMA, that no property may be zoned R-T, except where the most recent SMA involving the property was approved prior to 1990, unless: 1) The proposed development on the property to be rezoned to R-T will consist of one-family attached metropolitan dwelling units; or 2) the property to be rezoned to R-T is located within a mixed-use activity center designated as "Transit Village" in the applicable Area Master Plan.
 Section 27-223(i) essentially creates a conditional zoning scenario, for which the rezoning of a property to the R-T Zone would require the development of one-family attached metropolitan dwelling units.

-Upon further review of Section 27-223(i) of the Zoning Ordinance, and as detailed in a memorandum from Legal Counsel dated July 10, 2019 (Borden and Dumais to Checkley), incorporated by reference herein, it was determined that the limiting of the use of a property to one-family attached metropolitan dwelling units through the rezoning of a property in a SMA would not be allowed by state law, as such a condition would constitute conditional zoning outside the scope of the zoning map amendment process.
+Upon further review of Section 27-233(i) of the Zoning Ordinance, and as detailed in a memorandum from Legal Counsel dated July 10, 2019 (Borden and Dumais to Checkley), incorporated by reference herein, it was determined that the limiting of the use of a property to one-family attached metropolitan dwelling units through the rezoning of a property in a SMA would not be allowed by state law, as such a condition would constitute conditional zoning outside the scope of the zoning map amendment process.
 Given the determination that Section 27-233(i) is not legally enforceable, the subject PPS has been reviewed and is found to be in compliance with the requirements for the "Townhouse, all others" use, as established in Section 27-442 of the Zoning Ordinance.

-The applicant filed a variance to Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) for the removal of two specimen trees, with this PPS.
-However, the specimen trees, which are to be removed, are located off-site, for which a Subtitle 25 variance is not required.
-The variance request was subsequently withdrawn on September 17, 2019, and discussion on the specimen trees is further detailed in the Environmental finding.
+The applicant filed a variance to Section 25-122(b)(1)(G) of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) for the removal of two specimen trees, with this PPS application.
+However, the specimen trees, which are proposed to be removed, are located off-site, for which a Subtitle 25 variance is not required.
+The variance request was subsequently withdrawn on September 17, 2019, and discussion on the specimen trees is further detailed in the Environmental section of this technical staff report.